 The process of making shrubs varies.
 The quickest and easiest method of making shrubs is the stove top method.
 The “best” way to make shrub syrups is debated.
 Here are the most popular methods.

 - add equal parts of sugar and water to a pot and heat until the sugar dissolves;

 - add fruit to the sugar syrup and simmer until fruit breaks down and is blended into the syrup;

 - strain the syrup, add the vinegar to it, pour into a bottle and store in the refrigerator.

 Some people prefer a “cold processing” method, and believe that the taste is more intense and more pure.

 - let the berries steep in sugar for several days until their juices are released;

-- Strain the berry-sugar syrup to remove pulp or solids, add vinegar and bottle up
+- Strain the berry-sugar syrup to remove pulp or solids, add vinegar and pour into a large vessel

 - many are made with apple cider vinegar, which is considered good for your health (but hard to get down by the spoonful)